YuvalNirkin/face_segmentation/README.md

 face_seg_batch img_list.txt -o . -m ../data/face_seg_fcn8s.caffemodel -d ../data/face_seg_fcn8s_deploy.prototxt
 ```

 Note: The segmentation model was trained by cropping the training images using [find_face_landmarks](https://github.com/YuvalNirkin/find_face_landmarks).
-For best results crop the input images the same way.
+For best results crop the input images the same way, with crop resolution below 350 X 350.
 A Matlab function is available [here](https://github.com/YuvalNirkin/find_face_landmarks/blob/master/interfaces/matlab/bbox_from_landmarks.m).

 ## Important note
 In our paper we used a different network for our face segmentation.
 In the process of converting it to the Caffe model used in our [end-to-end face swap distribution](https://github.com/YuvalNirkin/face_swap) we notices some performance drop.
 We are working to fix this.
 We therefore ask that you please check here soon for updated on this Caffe model.